 Susan Lamb Cook, cellist

 As pedagogue, Susan Lamb Cook is highly regarded as both cellist and chamber musician, and her students perform regularly for competitions and public concerts.
 She is an active member of the California Association of Professional Music Teachers, Music Teachers’ Association of California, and the American String Teachers Association, and is co-author of Guide to Teaching Strings by Norman Lamb.
 In recent years, her focus on music education has taken her to public schools around the region offering performance presentations and classroom visits.
 Grants from the Rumsey Community Fund and the Swift Fund for the Arts supported her appearances as artist-in-residence for the Esparto School District.
-Her work in developing the Sacramento Youth Symphony’s Chamber Music Workshop received recognition from the New York-based organization Chamber Music America and the Association of Chamber Music Players, Inc.
+Her work in developing the Sacramento Youth Symphony’s Chamber Music Workshop received recognition from the New York-based organization Chamber Music America, the Association of Chamber Music Players, Inc. and, in 2019, a Resolution from the City of Sacramento.